irenelam22/SudokuSolver/DESIGN.md

 We anticipate the following modules or functions:

-1. *main*, which parses arguments and initializes other modules
+1. *solve*, which parses arguments, initializes other modules, and calls our recursive function
 2. *solve_puzzle*, which recursively calls the following methods to fill in the missing numbers from the given puzzle (presumably incomplete)
-3. *backtrace*, which deletes/cleans up the current unit and returns a pointer to the previous modifiable pointer (if any)

 And solve will also rely on *unit*, *puzzle*, and *counterset*, as described above in create, and in the *Major Data Structures* section.